awsdocs/aws-codecommit-user-guide/doc_source/how-to-compare-branches.md

 You can also test merges by running the create\-unreferenced\-merge\-commit command\.
 For more information, see [Resolve Conflicts in a Pull Request](how-to-resolve-conflict-pull-request.md#create-unreferenced-merge-commit)\.

 **Note**
 To use AWS CLI commands with CodeCommit, install the AWS CLI\.
-For more information, see [Command Line Reference](cmd-ref.md)\.
+For more information, see [Command line reference](cmd-ref.md)\.

 **To use the AWS CLI to merge two branches in a CodeCommit repository**